 Nothing quite beats the smell of a freshly toasted hot cross bun.
 The spices and fruit mixed with the fluffy dough create that distinctive aroma that can only mean one thing: Easter is rolling around and every bakery in town is whipping up batches of the perfect creations for our eating pleasure.
 When warmed slightly and generously slathered in butter, hot cross buns become the ultimate morning delight, comfort snack, or just all-around good-for-the-soul kinda eating.
-Enjoyed with a cup of coffee, on their own, out of a paper bag as you’re rushing to work or with a scoop of gelato, there is no wrong way to eat the pillowy morsels.
+Enjoyed with lashings of butter and a cup of coffee, on their own, out of a paper bag as you’re rushing to work or with a scoop of gelato.
+There is no wrong way to eat these pillowy morsels.

 To help you consume as many as possible before they disappear for another year, here is where to find Auckland’s best hot cross buns.

 This CBD staple is basically world-famous in Auckland.
 Their bakery is full of some of the most delicious pastries Auckland has to offer, and their hot cross buns are no exception.
 Full of all the traditional bits like sultanas, raisins, currants and spices, Amano put their signature spin on them with a citrus-spiced glaze and farm-fresh orange juice to take the pillowy buns to a whole new level.
 We apologise in advance, as you won't be able to go back to a supermarket bun after devouring one of these delicious treats.